 - Host a “living room event” in your home or other location to introduce friends to CLiF’s work.

 - Organize a book drive to gather new children’s books that CLiF can donate to needy young readers.

 - Offer to be a regular “volunteer reader” for children through one of CLiF’s partners.

 May I come and see CLiF in action?
 Are all CLiF’s events open to the public?

 Almost all CLiF events are open to the public.
 We would love to have you join us.
-(Please note that some events in locations such as shelters or prisons are private).
+(Please note that some events in locations such as shelters or correctional facilities are private).

 How does CLiF find the communities and organizations it supports?

-Some of our programs have an application process.
-Others are conducted based on recommendations we receive and research we have conducted.
+Some of our programs have an application process, while others are selected via recommendations and research.
 Often our programs are given to schools and other non-profits that hear of our work through various media.
-If you know of a school, library, shelter, bookmobile, low-income housing development, or other organization that could benefit from our programs, please contact us.
+If you know of a school, library, shelter, bookmobile, affordable housing development, or other organization that could benefit from our programs, please contact us.